bootique/bootique/UPGRADE.md

   either `JobLogger`

-* [bootique-job #93](https://github.com/bootique/bootique-job/issues/93): If you define your own LockHandler implementation, do not override JobModule, and do not redefine LockHandler injection point .
-Instead call the extender like this: `JobModule.extend(binder).addLockHandler("my-lock", MyLockHandler.class)`
+* [bootique-job #93](https://github.com/bootique/bootique-job/issues/93): If you define your own LockHandler implementation, do not override JobModule, and do not redefine LockHandler injection point.
+Instead, call the extender like this: `JobModule.extend(binder).addLockHandler("my-lock", MyLockHandler.class)`

+* [bootique-job #95](https://github.com/bootique/bootique-job/issues/95):  Previously exceptions in JobListeners were logged and ignored.
+From now on an exception in the start or finish method of the listener will fail the job.
+So if your jobs suddenly start failing, there is a chance that there was an unhandled listener exception that is no longer ignored.

 * [bootique-cayenne #97](https://github.com/bootique/bootique-agrest/issues/97): Cayenne 4.0 is no longer supported.
   If you import `io.bootique.cayenne:bootique-cayenne` in your project (as well as `io.bootique.cayenne:bootique-jcache`,